Black Crows Captis Birdie Review

 Graphics Update

-blackcrows rarely updates their skis, but they have updated their graphics going into the 2024-2025 season, including those on the Captis Birdie (right).
-We've been assured by their team that the ski is otherwise unchanged from the model we review below.
+blackcrows rarely updates their skis, but they have made a few going into the 2024-2025 season, including the graphics on the Captis Birdie (right).
+Aside from new artwork and a very slight change in length (it is now offered in 172 cm), we've been assured by their team that the ski is otherwise unchanged from the model we review below.
 We will link to the newest version, however, based on availability.

 The blackcrows Captis Birdie has a lot going for it in terms of playfulness, and it provides a responsive ride in tight spaces.
 However, this ski was a liability when we made it go fast or placed it in challenging conditions such as powder or crud.